 World of Words

-A weekly newsletter showcasing the diversity of the world's languages.
-Includes original longform articles (1,500+ words) about how language works, language profiles, explainers, reviews, and more.
+A semiweekly newsletter showcasing the diversity of the world’s languages.
+Articles cover the latest news and research in linguistics, deep dives about how language works, profiles of different languages, explainers of concepts in linguistics, reviews of language-focused books and media, and lots more!
 Some posts are only available to paid subscribers, but most are free.

 World of Words